stripe/stripe-ios/README.md

 ## Modules

-Stripe offers several iOS SDK modules which can be included in your app.

 <!-- When adding an EmergeTools size badge:
   - Follow [docs](https://docs.emergetools.com/docs/shareable-links#creating-custom-badges-using-shieldsio)
   - Use the "Download and Intall Size" option